Culture

 Over the past year, Google search volumes for “linkedin for dating” have surged more than 8x, alongside rising interest in using dating apps “for work.”
 Searches for “hinge for work,” “bumble for work,” and “tinder for work” have also roughly tripled.

 It’s difficult to reliably measure how many LinkedIn members are actually logging in to the platform for romantic purposes.
-Stalking someone’s profile before you meet them for a date certainly isn’t a professional use, but it’s also not the same as posting “I’m looking for love, would anyone like to date me?”
+Stalking someone’s profile before you meet them for a date certainly isn’t a professional use, but it’s also not the same as posting, “I’m looking for love, would anyone like to date me?”

 Nevertheless, recent studies suggest it might be more than just curiosity.
 In a 2024 DatingNews.com survey of 505 US adults aged 20 to 40, more than half (52%) of respondents said they had gone on a date through networking platforms like LinkedIn.
-That number feels absurdly high, but, even taken with a large pinch of salt, there’s clearly a non-trivial number of people using the site in ways it wasn't designed for.
+That number feels absurdly high, but, even taken with a large pinch of salt, there’s clearly a nontrivial number of people using the site in ways it wasnt designed for.

-Indeed, a 2023 report found that 91% of over 1,000 female LinkedIn users had “received romantic advances or inappropriate messages at least once” — suggesting much of the flirting on the platform is unsolicited and unwanted, echoing many anecdotal reports of unprofessional DMs and flirtatious follows-ups.
+Indeed, a 2023 report found that 91% of over 1,000 female LinkedIn users had “received romantic advances or inappropriate messages at least once” — suggesting much of the flirting on the platform is unsolicited and unwanted, echoing many anecdotal reports of unprofessional DMs and flirtatious follow-ups.

 Swipe right for jobs